antonypascalino/HYPE_PROJECT_2021-22/Technical Documentation/README.md

 - ## **_CardInfo_**

 It is a component composed by an image, its caption and a button.
-Used mainly in the homepage of the website to briefly show some items.
+**Actual usage on the website:** used mainly in the homepage of the website to briefly show some items.
 The button brings to the item's page.
 When the item is an event, it also shows in the caption the starting date and the location of the event.

 | Note                                                                                                  |